vltpkg/vltpkg/src/cache/README.md

 })
 ```

-Note:
+## Note

-- The key type _must_ be a string.
-It gets `sha512` hashed to
-  determine the file on disk.
+- The key type must be a string.
+It gets sha512 hashed to determine the file on disk.
-- The value must be a Buffer, so that it can be written to a
-  file and read from it without having to convert anything.
+- The value must be a Buffer, so that it can be written to a file and read from it without having to convert anything.